Skip to main content ↓

 When should you delete a contact from your CRM database?

-Now that you know purging your database of contacts you’ve hoarded will make your relationship-building with customers more efficient, let’s take the next step: Delete them.
+Now that you know the benefits of purging your hoarded contacts, let’s take the next step: Delete them.
 But how do you know when it’s time to bid them farewell?

-It’s time to delete a contact from your CRM database when it meets any of the following criteria:
+It’s time to delete a contact from your CRM database when it’s:

 1. The contact is not engaged.